swagtop/bevy-flake/docs/config.md

 );
 ```

-If you are editing existing environments, the constant use of `old` will
+If you are editing existing environments, the constant use of `default` or
-probably be annoying.
-It could be helpful here to use `lib.recursiveUpdate`:
+`previous` will probably be annoying.
+It could be helpful here to use the
+`lib.recursiveUpdate` function here:

 ```nix
 let